pleabargain/storyboard/README.md

 You can edit the source files and hit the reload button and the application will load the new files.

 # pros and cons tab
+This is a great tab for groups as you can get people discussing pros and cons ad nauseum.
+Think about SCRUM and story point values.

+Currently can save the file as csv.

+## TODO
+Read and write file to json.
 <img src="/support_images/pros_cons_tab.png" alt="Getting started" />

 # tenses tab